0nix/ggj21/twine/ending7.md

 But that is not enough.

 "Fire!"
-The infantryman bellows once more, as the riflemen reduce the once-living man into a pile of his own refuse, bones, and meat.
+The infantryman bellows once more, as the riflemen reduce the man into a pile of his own refuse, bones, and meat.

+"Fire!"

+"Fire!"

+"Fire!"

 They do this at least ten more times, with increasingly more disgusting descriptions that you dare not tell yourself.

 Bits and pieces of organs litter the floor of the yard.
 They flow outwards into gutters, creating a large bloody blot.